-Vehicle manufacturers have long been working to design and develop vehicles that tout superior fuel economy but are now beginning to shift their perspective to advancing electric vehicles to obtain an increase in overall vehicle energy efficiency.
-Fuel economy and emission regulations continue to become stricter in regional locations, but the overall procedure to design and develop energy efficiency advancements remains strongly based in simulation.
-Use of advanced simulation tools and libraries, like Modelon’s Vehicle Dynamics Library, enables efficient scenario testing, repeatable evaluations, and accurate results.
+Vehicle manufacturers have long been working on designing and developing vehicles that tout superior fuel economy but are now beginning to shift their perspective to advancing electric vehicles to obtain an increase in overall vehicle energy efficiency.
+Fuel economy and emission regulations continue to become stricter in regional locations, but the overall procedure to design and develop energy efficiency advancements remains strongly based on simulation.
+The use of advanced simulation tools and libraries, like Modelon’s Vehicle Dynamics Library, enables efficient scenario testing, repeatable evaluations, and accurate results.

 This blog post is a quick reference on how vehicle systems engineers can use Modelon’s Vehicle Dynamics Library to measure a vehicle’s energy efficiency for the benefit of advancing their vehicle’s design.